-The Heating, Ventilation, Air Conditioning & Refrigeration program is designed for people interested in a career in the field of climate control systems, focusing on learning objectives identified as the key knowledge points for an HVACR Technician.
+The Heating, Ventilation, Air Conditioning & Refrigeration program is designed for persons interested in a career in the field of climate control systems, focusing on learning objectives identified as the key knowledge points for an HVACR Technician.
 The student will be adept at using a variety of tools to work with refrigerant lines and air ducts.
 They use voltmeters, thermometers, pressure gauges, manometers, and other testing devices to check airflow, refrigerant pressure, electrical circuits, burners, and other components.
-Students will be required to take and pass the EPA certification exam.
-Students are trained to work as heating, air conditioning and/or refrigeration service technicians in both residential and commercial sites.
+Upon graduation from the HVACR program, students will be required to take and pass the EPA certification exam.
+Students will receive a diploma and be able to work as heating, air conditioning and/or refrigeration service technicians in both residential and commercial sites.

-Students in their final quarter are eligible to take the EPA Universal Certification Exam.
+Graduates are eligible to take the EPA Universal Certification Exam.

-The graduate is prepared to seek entry-level employment in HVACR including but not limited to, service technician, installation technician, and apprentice heating technician.
+The graduate is prepared to seek entry-level employment in HVACR including but not limited to: service technician, installation technician, and apprentice heating technician.

 Course Code Course Title Clock Hours Credit Hours

 SKW101 Introduction to the Skilled Professions 60 4

 HVR105 Thermodynamics 60 4

 HVR110 Practical Applications of Electricity 60 4

 HVR115 HVACR Controls 60 4

-HVR120 Controls, Motors and Motor Controls 60 4
+HVR120 Controls, Motors, and Motor Controls 60 4

 HVR125 Refrigerants 60 4

 HVR130 Residential Air Conditioning 60 4

 HVR140 Commercial Refrigeration Concepts 60 4

 HVR141 Industrial Refrigeration and Commercial Air Conditioning 60 4

 HVR150 Electric Heat and Heat Pumps 60 4

 HVR155 Gas Heating Systems 60 4

 HVR161 Regional Systems 60 4

 HVR165 HVAC System Performance 60 4

 HVR170 Water-Based Heating Systems 60 4

 HVR175 HVAC Troubleshooting and Service Calls 60 4

 HVR180 EPA Certification Preparation 60 4